Srujith20/Glomeruli-Binary-Classifier/README.md

 ### Non-sclerotic Glomeruli
 Non-sclerotic glomeruli, on the other hand, represent glomeruli without the hardening and scarring characteristic of sclerosis.
 Understanding the differences between sclerotic and non-sclerotic glomeruli is crucial in the medical domain for accurate diagnosis and treatment planning.

+### Sclerotic Glomeruli Types
+#### Globally Sclerotic Glomeruli
+Globally sclerotic glomeruli are characterized by complete and diffuse hardening and scarring of the entire glomerulus.
+This type of sclerosis often indicates advanced renal damage, requiring careful management and intervention in clinical settings.

+#### Non-Globally Sclerotic Glomeruli
+In contrast, non-globally sclerotic glomeruli exhibit partial or localized hardening and scarring within the glomerulus.
+Understanding the specific patterns and distribution of sclerosis in non-globally sclerotic glomeruli is essential for a more nuanced diagnosis and targeted treatment approaches.